- All instructors teaching general education courses

 Data from all the courses in each area are aggregated in summary reports that are disseminated campus wide.
 The General Education Assessment Committee will review all data but individual course results are not identifiable in institutional reports.

 You can begin your “assessment education” by consulting your department’s assessment coordinator or chairperson.
 For general education, there are guidelines and orientations to help you.
 Keep an eye out also for development opportunities conducted by the Center for Excellence in Learning and Teaching (CELT).
 The Director of General Education and the Director of the Office of Accountability and Assessment are also resources for you if you have specific questions about an assessment-related initiative.

-All ideas for improving the General Education Assessment process are welcomed by the administration at the College at Brockport.
-The best way to propose changes is to participate in the assessment process because each faculty team has an opportunity to reflect on the process and suggest improvements with each cycle.
-You may also propose your ideas to any member of the GEAC at any time or discuss them with the Director of the Office of Accountability and Assessment or your school Deans
+All ideas for improving the General Education Assessment process are welcomed by the administration at SUNY Brockport.
+There are many ways to suggest changes.
+Instructors collecting data have an ongoing opportunity to reflect on the process and suggest improvements when they submit their reports.
+Instructors may also propose their ideas to any member of the GEAC at any time or discuss them with the Director of General Education, the Director of the Office of Accountability and Assessment, or school Deans.